256dpi/hanya/README.md

 ### All in One

 The rendering of a news item is also set in the _tree/news.html_ page file.
 So we need to check if there is an slug added to the url to view the item or when not view the news list.
-To cover this issue we use a condition to check for the `$new(slug)` variables availability.
-We extend the example from above with this code:
+To cover this issue we use a condition to check for the `$news(slug)` variable availability.
+We extend the example from above by that code:

 	[?($news(slug))]
 		[news(item-by-slug|$news(slug))]